 Hudson glanced at the back of Swann's head.
-"Is he one of them?"
+"Tell me, are there more precautions like this one?"

-She settled into the seat and stretched her elegant legs in front of her.
+Toth settled into the seat and stretched her elegant legs in front of her.
 The scarlet sandals glowed like rubies against the smooth dark skin of her feet.
 She wore no nylons, having no need to make her skin look tanned and supple.
 It already was.

-"One of him is all it takes to get the job done," she said.
+"One of him is all it takes to get the job done," Toth said.